andreasbalevik/hugo-fjordapartments.com/content/utleie/_index.en.md

   main:
     weight: 4

-description: We rent cars, jet skis and apartments in the center of Balestrand.
+description: We rent jet skis and apartments in the center of Balestrand.
 Perfect for short day trips in the local area.

 intro: Here you will find an overview of our rental offers.
+We are also helpful with rental cars or suggestions for nice day trips in the area.
 Send an inquiry by e-mail or when booking one of our apartments.

 items:
 - title: Apartments